szetaa/herding_llamas/README.md

 **Herding-Llamas** is a dynamic and versatile framework designed to serve as the core platform for innovation initiatives intending to utilize open-source LLMs.
 By offering a single, unified API for prompt engineering and integration into existing applications (or direclty serving a tailored web-UI around its API), Herding-Llamas significantly reduces time and complexity involved in launching a new idea or experimenting with rapidly evolving LLM generations.

-With the ability to map prompts directly to your intended audience, whether this is a specific application or user group, and distribute access tokens alongside the API entry point, Herding-Llamas makes it remarkably easy to commence feedback collection.
+With the ability to map prompts directly to your intended audience, whether this is a specific application or user group, and hand out access tokens alongside the API entry point, Herding-Llamas makes it remarkably easy to commence feedback collection.

 # Features